 Filming volumetric video with Depthkit looks a lot like film production.
 Your actors or subjects are real people, and you'll record them on set with the Depthkit desktop software application.
 Instead of cameras, you'll use depth sensors.
-There are a couple of special considerations to make, but otherwise, you can use familiar filmmaking techniques on set, like perfecting the lighting.
+There are a couple of special considerations to make, but otherwise, you can use familiar filmmaking techniques on set.

 - A Depthkit software license.
 Purchase a subscription, or discover which license is right for you.

 - A PC running Windows.
 There are different minimum specifications based on your intended capture set-up.
 Read the Core, Cinema and Studio app guides for details.

 - A depth sensor.
 We recommend Microsoft's Azure Kinect.
 Depthkit Core also supports the Microsoft Kinect v2 for PC, and provides experimental support for the Intel Realsense D415, D435, and D435i.
 Don't have a depth sensor yet?
 Download and experiment with Depthkit demo data from your account downloads page.